 3. You don’t give the “I am busy” excuse

 No matter how busy you are in life, you can always spare a few moments to call/text your partner.
 Irrespective of the timeline of your relationship, always put in the effort to nurture it.
-Responding to texts in time, showing up for weekly/monthly dates, having quality phone calls every now and then are early signs of a good relationship.
+Responding to texts in a reasonable duration, showing up for weekly/monthly dates, having quality phone calls every now and then are positive signs in the initial stages of a relationship.

 4. You both listen and communicate

 Does your partner scroll through their phone or give one-word answers when you talk to them?
 Are they distracted or mentally absent when you are talking?
-If they do, then know that it doesn’t fall under the signs of a healthy relationship and you guys have serious communication issues.
+If they do, then know that this behavior doesn’t fall under the signs of a healthy relationship and you both have serious communication issues.

-Early signs of a good relationship entail both partners listening to each other patiently and remembering important details about each other.
-Also, communication is necessary even while having a fight or during tense situations – fleeing from the situation or being passive-aggressive is not a healthy way to deal with confrontation.
+Foundations of a good relationship entail both partners listening to each other patiently and remembering important details about each other.
+Also, good communication is necessary even while having a fight or during tense situations – fleeing from the situation or being passive-aggressive is not a healthy way to deal with confrontation, or effectively resolve conflicts

 Related Reading: 11 Ways To Improve Communication In Relationships